 Suggestion: Although a photo album may seem “old school” there’s nothing better than tangible proof of your finest work.
 As the saying goes “a photo is worth a thousand words.”
 Photos allow would-be clients to see your work from start to finish.
 It not only gives you a realistic example of what your client wants to achieve but offers a realistic exercise goal to aim for.

-Lastly, don’t forget to get a written release statement to use the photos.
+Lastly, don’t forget to get a written release statement to use the photos as marketing tools.